suncoast-devs/handbook/lessons/http-intro/index.md

 ## Communicating over our connection

 Now that we have a connection to our port (say port `80` for HTTP) how do we communicate?
-Each protocol (HTTP, SMTP, DNS, FTP, etc.) has it's own language.
+Each protocol (HTTP, SMTP, DNS, FTP, etc.) has its own language.
 Within that 100+ page _RFC_ we mentioned earlier is a detailed description of the HTTP protocol.
 Every client (known as a `user agent` or more commonly known to us as a browser) must speak this protocol to the server and every server must respond in this protocol to a client.

 As with many protocols you will notice that HTTP is an "answer-response" style communication.
-That is we the client will introduce ourselves to the server first and make a request.
+That is we (the client) will introduce ourselves to the server first and make a request.
 The server will acknowledge our greeting and provide a response.